Liao dynasty: Jingzong (969–982)

 Yelü Xian, posthumously Emperor Jingzong of Liao, was the son of Emperor Shizong of Liao.
 During his reign, the Five Dynasties and Ten Kingdoms period came to an end with the rise of the Song dynasty, which replaced Later Zhou in 960.
 The Song had defeated all the competing states except for Northern Han by 978.
 Realizing their precarious situation, the Han strengthened their ties to the Liao with monthly courtesy missions starting in 971.
 In 974, the Song began negotiations with Liao for a possible neutrality treaty.
 The diplomatic efforts ended in failure and the Song invaded Han in 976 and 977, both times being repelled by Liao intervention.
 With the conquest of Wuyue in 978, the Song concentrated all their forces on an invasion of Han.
 This time they intercepted Liao forces en route to Han and crushed them.
 In the summer of 979, Emperor Taizong of Song took Taiyuan and annexed Northern Han.
 Taizong then made the disastrous mistake of attempting to invade Liao.
 His already overextended and tired troops advanced on the Supreme Capital.
 Initial skirmishes ended in the Song army's favor but they lost a crucial pitched battle on the Gaoliang River.
 Taizong was wounded and fled south in a donkey cart.
 Capitalizing on the Liao victory, Jingzong launched a punitive expedition in 980, and defeated a Song army.
 In another campaign in 982, the Liao army was defeated and Jingzong was forced to retreat.

 Aside from conflict with the Song, the Liao also experienced trouble with the Tanguts in 973.
 In 975, conflict with remnants of the Balhae people led to an invasion of Jeongan, which failed.
 The Jurchens looted Liao territory in 973 and 976.
 In 981, captured Chinese soldiers attempted to enthrone a son of Xiyin but the plot failed, and Xiyin was forced to commit suicide.

 In 977, an examination hall was established outside the Southern Capital.

+During Jingzong's reign, much of the administrative and military affairs were handled by his empress, Xiao Yanyan (Empress Chengtian).
+Jingzong was often ill and unable to oversee matters of state on many occasions.
+All the officials and generals went to Xiao Yanyan to discuss important matters.
+Once a decision was made, Jingzong would be informed of the matter so that it could be promulgated in his name.
+It was said that even in matters of war with the Song, the real decision maker was the empress, who was the true ruler of the Khitans..

 On 13 October 982, Jingzong fell sick during a hunting trip and died in his camp.
 He was 34 years old.
 Before his death, he designated his eldest son, the 11 year old Longxu, as his successor.